leolpaz/Math-Magicians/README.md

 ![screenshot](./app_screenshot.png)

-On this milestone I set up the project using react.
+On this milestone I create the calculator component UI.

 ## Built With

 - JavaScript
 - React
+- CSS

 ## Getting Started